chagge/launcher/README.md

 4. Accent independent.
     DVT don't care if you have a heavy accent, it just works fine.
 5. Highly customizable.
     As a tagging system, users choose what to tag, what not to tag.
 In principle, *all* operation can be tagged with user's voice.
-Tags can be easily added, removed.
+Tags can be easily added, removed, and managed.
 6. Accurate.
     The number of "most-frequent" operations on a mobile phone won't be large.
 Say, 100 tags, DVT's recognition accuracy can reach more than 95%.